Ohio is home to 27 scenic byways that are perfect for a spring, summer, fall and yes, even a winter road trip exploring the beautiful scenery.

 Today, Wally Road is known as the largest outdoor recreational complex in the state of Ohio.
-With dozens of campgrounds, vacation properties, canoe liveries as well as the popular Great Mohican Pow-Wow that takes place each year, plus all the great hiking trails in nearby Mohican State Park, this hub of outdoor fun is worth checking out.
+With dozens of campgrounds, vacation properties, canoe liveries as well as the popular Great Mohican Pow-Wow that takes place each year.
+With all the great hiking trails in nearby Mohican State Park, this hub of outdoor fun is worth checking out.

 - The Mohican Reservation, home of the annual Great Mohican Pow-Wow

 - A schoolhouse from the 1800s at Mohican Wilderness

 We’ve all heard of Johnny Appleseed, but have you heard of the Johnny Appleseed Historic Byway?
 This byway is over 30 miles long and runs through Loudonville and Mansfield and State Route 603 and past some of my favorite area attractions.